Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Introduction

-There are concepts of \emph{ego} and \emph{alter ego} in psychology.
-The ego usually refers to the conscious part of the individual, and Freud considered the ego to be the executive of the personality~\cite{Freud1953TheSE}.
-Some people believe that an alter ego pertains to a different version of oneself from the authentic self.
-Others define the alter ego in more detail as the evaluation of the self by others.
-As a result, both ego and alter ego influence a person's personality and behavioural patterns, as depicted in \figureautorefname~\ref{fig:intro}.
-Besides, \citet{Duval1972ATO} put forth the dual self-awareness hypothesis, which believes that people have two states of consciousness: public self-awareness and private self-awareness.
-Private self-consciousness is primarily an individual's internal understanding of himself, whereas public self-awareness enables individuals to recognize that they are evaluated by others.
-Enlightened by the psychological literature, we propose a novel MARL algorithm, \textbf{D}ual self-\textbf{A}wareness \textbf{V}alue d\textbf{E}composition (\textbf{DAVE}).
-Each agent in DAVE maintains two neural network models, the alter ego model and the ego model.
-The former participates in the global credit assignment while the latter is not directly optimized by the joint state-action value.
-The ego policy can assist the alter ego value function to find the individual action corresponding to the optimal joint action through explicit search procedures so that the value decomposition framework can completely eliminate the shackles of the IGM assumption.
-Further, to prevent the ego policy from potentially becoming stuck in a bad local optimum, we also propose an anti-ego exploration method.
+believe that an alter ego pertains to a different version of oneself from the authentic self~\cite{Pedersen1994CameralAA, Haule2010JungIT}.
+Others define the alter ego in more detail as the evaluation of the self by others~\cite{BuberIAT}.
+As a result, both ego and alter ego influence a person's personality and behaviour, as depicted in \figureautorefname~\ref{fig:intro}.
+Besides, \citet{Duval1972ATO} put forth the dual self-awareness hypothesis, which posits that individuals possess two states of consciousness: public self-awareness and private self-awareness.
+Private self-consciousness refers to an individual's internal understanding of himself, whereas public self-awareness enables individuals to recognize that they are evaluated by others.
+Enlightened by these psychological concepts, we propose a novel MARL algorithm, \textbf{D}ual self-\textbf{A}wareness \textbf{V}alue d\textbf{E}composition (\textbf{DAVE}).
+Each agent in DAVE maintains two neural network models: the alter ego model and the ego model.
+The former participates in the evaluation of the group to solve the global credit assignment problem, and the latter is not directly optimized by the joint state-action value.
+The ego policy can help the alter ego value function to find the individual action corresponding to the optimal joint action through explicit search procedures so that the value decomposition framework can completely eliminate the constraints of the IGM assumption.
+Furthermore, to prevent the ego policy based on the above framework from potentially getting stuck in a bad local optimum, we also propose an anti-ego exploration method.
+This method can effectively avoid the underestimation of the optimal action that may be caused by the limited search procedure.